civican/legisinfo/42-1/bills/C-77/bill_text.md

   **(2)** Section 180.01, this section and sections 180.03 to 180.08 and 303 apply in respect of a record relating to the complainant or a witness that is in the possession or control of any person, including the prosecutor in the proceedings, unless, in the case of a record in the possession or control of the prosecutor, the complainant or witness, as the case may be, has expressly waived the application of those sections.

-  **(3)** In the case of a record in respect of which this section applies that is in the possession or control of the prosecutor, the prosecutor shall notify the accused person that the record is in the prosecutor's possession, but, in doing so, the prosecutor shall not disclose the record's contents.
+  **(3)** In the case of a record in respect of which this section applies that is in the possession or control of the prosecutor, the prosecutor shall notify the accused person that the record is in the prosecutor's possession **or control**, but, in doing so, the prosecutor shall not disclose the record's contents.

 ### Section 180.03